Fats, Oils & Grease (FOG)

 By having a preventative care program in place you can save large unwanted costs.
 Implementing BMPs is the best approach and through the use of BMPs, owners and operators can avoid costly backups and higher user rates attributed by FOG.
 The sanitary system performs best in the absence of FOG.

-Please do your part to help eliminate Fats, Oils and Grease from the community's sanitary system.
+Please do your part to help eliminate Fats, Oils and Grease from the city's sanitary system.